 Print - Prints the current plan to a specified scale.
-See "Print View Dialog" on page 387.
+See Print View Dialog on page 498.

 Print Image - Prints the current view including images, textures, and backdrop.
 Views printed with Print Image are not scaled.
-See "Print Image Dialog" on page 389.
+See Print Image Dialog on page 501.

 You can also select File> Export> Export PDF to open the Export PDF dialog.
-See "Print View Dialog" on page 387.
+See Print View Dialog on page 498.

-Clear Printer Info - Clears the printer information associated with the current page setup.
+Clear Printer Info - Some information specific to individual printers, such as available paper sizes, is saved with each file.
+This clears the printer-specific information associated with the current page setup.